-There are currently additional benefit programs for claimants in Regular Unemployment Insurance once their traditional 26 weeks of benefits have been exhausted:
+There are currently additional benefit programs for claimants in Regular Unemployment Insurance once their traditional 26 weeks of benefits have been exhausted.

 - EB provides an additional 13 weeks benefits to claimants after their 26 weeks of regular benefits and 13 weeks of PEUC benefits have been exhausted. *it is important to note that the EB program is dependent on Vermont’s unemployment rate and is subject to change.